Bohostice: Etymology

-The origin of the name is unsure.
+The origin of the name is uncertain.
 The initial name of the village was probably Bohumstice and was derived from the personal Bohumest, meaning "the village of Bohumest's people".

 Geography

 Bohostice is located about 13 km southeast of Příbram and 49 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is the hill Hřebeny at 544 m above sea level.
 The municipality is situated on the shore of the Orlík Reservoir, built on the Vltava River.

 The stream Bohostický potok flows through the municipality.
 There is the Bohostice Nature Monument along the stream, protected due to the occurrence of the dusky large blue.
 It was declared in 2013.

 History

 The first written mention of Bohostice is from 1386.